filippo-ciucciomei/sugo-membership-waes-project/README.md

 - log in
 - log out

-Authentication is handled using Django authentication.
+Authentication is handled using Django authentication and social login through Google and Strava.

 ---